The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 I'm not doing it for science.

-I'm doing it because it looks awesome.
+I'm doing it because they look awesome.

 It's basically a living, breathing rainforest that you can have sat atop your desk while you work; what's not to love about that?